laur211/apigee-operations/README.md

 8. **Subscribe to API Product** - Subscribes the application to the given API product.

 ## Scripts Used
-- `scripts/validate_product.py` - Validates the API product.
-- `scripts/check_apigee_app.py` - Checks if an application exists.
-- `scripts/create_new_app.py` - Creates a new application.
-- `scripts/subscribe_new_product.py` - Subscribes an application to an API product.
+- `scripts/apigee_operations.py` - Contains the core functions to interact with Apigee's API, such as checking for existing apps and products, creating new apps, and associating API products with apps.
+- `scripts/automate_apigee_operations.py` - - This script orchestrates the different operations and runs based on the input parameters provided when the GitHub Action is triggered.

 ## Notes
 - Ensure that `APIGEE_URL` and `APIGEE_DEVELOPER` are correctly set before running this workflow.